ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **equipmentByIDImage**
 > any equipmentByIDImage()

-Visualize a recipe's equipment list as an image.
+Visualize a recipe\'s equipment list as an image.

 ### Example